uber/piranha/java/README.md

 An optional top-level field is `testMethodProperties`.

 Within that, there is an array of JSON objects, having the required fields `methodName` and `argumentIndex`.
-The both behave the same as the fields with the same name in `methodProperties`.
+They both behave the same as the fields with the same name in `methodProperties`.

 What this field does, is that if we find one of the `methodProperties` fields inside a method that matches one of the methods in `testMethodProperties`, we remove that method.
 This is useful for removing `mock()` wrappers or `assert()` calls that are no longer useful after a flag is cleaned up.